 The Seasonal Merry-Go-Round

-together to create the seasons.
 As the Earth travels around the Sun, it remains tipped over in the

-Halfway in between the solstices, the Earth is neither tilted directly
+Halfway in between the times when the Earth is pointing towards or

 Shop Windows to the Universe Science Store!